 "Attention constrains learning to relevant dimensions of the environment, while we learn what to attend to via trial and error." - source

-Can I Use It For Other Things Than Grammar?
+Can I Use Deliberate Practice For Other Things Than Grammar?

-Learn how to produce 2 tricky sounds from your target language. – Once you learn how to pronounce them in the isolation, try to pronounce them, say, 100 times in different words.
+Learn how to produce two tricky sounds from your target language. - Once you learn how to pronounce them in isolation, try to pronounce them, say, 100 times in different words.

-Start practising these words in full sentences until the muscle memory is created.
+Start practicing these words in full sentences until the muscle memory is created.

-Even if you wouldn’t consider yourself a grammar-savvy person, the deliberate practice has the potential to significantly accelerate your learning.
+Even if you wouldn't consider yourself a grammar-savvy person, the deliberate practice has the potential to accelerate your learning significantly.

 Why not try it yourself?